Negotiations on shaky vines

 Mertha's voice was irritated “Obviously I told him no, I will not let Hendrik take up any responsibility like that.” the protective tone was clear as water.
 Oh, what Serla would have given to be in the room during that exchange.

 Mertha let out a frustrated gust of air before consolidating her form “never mind that, how did your meeting with Hendrik go?"
-Mertha had lost all signs of frustration and were looking at her hopefully.
+Mertha had lost all signs of frustration and was looking at her hopefully.

 If Hendrik did not end up in Martha’s vines by the end of this, there was something wrong with the universe “it went quite well.
 We talked about his early life.
 Unsurprisingly a quite tragic story, at least talking about it seemed to help him.”
-She tried to hide a mischievous smile, Mertha saw it and looked concerned.
+She tried to hide a mischievous smile, but Mertha saw it and looked concerned.

 She wanted to talk more but she had been away from Darla too long “After you have put him to sleep I would love for you to come over and talk.
 You seem to have done excellent progress with him so far.
 Also, make sure the compiler restricts those nutrient bars, the boy needs real food.”
 Mertha looked a bit confused at the last comment.
 They waved goodbye and Serla made her way to her hab.

 As Serla entered her home she was met with complaining “Mistress!
-Nora is cheating, make her stop!”.
+Nora is cheating, make her stop!”

-“it’s not my fault you chose the wrong technology to research” the other girls voice was filled with gentle teasing.
+“it’s not my fault you chose the wrong technology to research” the other girl's voice was filled with gentle teasing.

-Mertha entered the hab with slight concern, hopefully Serla would not have gone overboard.
+Mertha entered the hab with slight concern, hopefully, Serla would not have gone overboard.
 She found Hendrik sitting on the floor, reading something on the data pad, he looked troubled.

 “I’m back, how did the talk go?”
 Hendrik noticed her and his worry was replaced with a smile.
 At once all the frustration that had built up in her core disappeared and was replaced with joy, how precious!